Laura Fuentes

 How to Cook Chicken Thighs in a Pan

-In the same skillet, sauté the chopped onion, carrots, and potatoes.
+4. Cook the veggies in the same skillet.
 Sprinkle cornstarch on the veggies to thicken the sauce.
-Gradually, you pour the chicken broth over the veggies and scrape the bottoms to incorporate.
+Gradually, pour the chicken broth over the veggies and scrape the bottoms to incorporate.

-5. Place the chicken back in the skillet
+5. Place the chicken back in the skillet once the liquid is simmering and cook for an additional 25 minutes.

 Skin Up or Skin Down first?

-I personally prefer to brown the skin side of my chicken thighs first so they get that golden color and crispy sear first.
+I prefer to brown the skin side of my chicken thighs first, so they get a golden color and crispy sear.
 The skin will also leave those amazing tidbits on the skillet that will be incorporated into the sauce later.
+Once the skin side is seared, I flip the meat and sear the underside to start cooking and seal in the meat’s juices.

 Tips for Juicy Chicken Thighs

-We’ve all that the unfortunate experience of eating a piece of chicken (cooked on a skillet) that was dry and pretty tasteless.
-With these tips, you’ll get juicy skillet chicken thighs every time:
+With these tips, you'll get juicy skillet chicken thighs every time:

 Season generously with salt and pepper and any other seasonings the recipe calls for -don't skip!

+The flavor is at the bottom.
 Add a liquid to make a sauce, like chicken broth, and scrape the bottom tidbits from the pan to add additional flavor.

-Finish cooking the chicken thighs in the stove top covered so the pan retains moisture and the chicken “steams” inside.
+Cover the pan with a lid to finish cooking the chicken thighs so the pan retains moisture and the chicken "steams" inside.

 What to Cook with Skillet Chicken Thighs